carter-ya/go-tools/README.md

 1. _map.Keys (get all keys of a map)
 2. _map.Values (get all values of a map)
 3. _map.ForEach (iterate a map)
+4. _map.ForEachIndexed (iterate a map with index)
+5. _map.Copy (copy a map)
+6. _map.CopyTo (copy a map to another map)
-4. _map.GetOrDefault (get value of a map by key, if the key does not exist, return the default value)
+7. _map.GetOrDefault (get value of a map by key, if the key does not exist, return the default value)
-5. _map.ComputeIfAbsent (get value of a map by key, if the key does not exist, compute the value and put it into the map)
+8. _map.ComputeIfAbsent (get value of a map by key, if the key does not exist, compute the value and put it into the map)
-6. _map.KeysAsStream (get all keys of a map as a stream)
+9. _map.KeysAsStream (get all keys of a map as a stream)
-7. _map.ValuesAsStream (get all values of a map as a stream)
+10. _map.ValuesAsStream (get all values of a map as a stream)
-8. _map.MapAsStream (get all key-value pairs of a map as a stream)
+11. _map.MapAsStream (get all key-value pairs of a map as a stream)

 ##### Map interface
 More details can be found in the [map.go](collection/map/map.go) file.